-> - Brands seeking to attract supplement users with on-package claims should make compelling, fact-based appeals to the specific conditions to be treated.
+- Brands seeking to attract supplement users with on-package claims should make compelling, fact-based appeals to the specific conditions needing treatment.

-> Supplement Brand Characteristics
+Supplement Brand Characteristics

-> Purity in supplements is a high priority.
-Non-GMO, no additives, clean label, allergen free are the top rated characteristics among those surveyed.
+Purity in supplements is a high priority.
+Top-rated characteristics among those surveyed include non-GMO, no additives, clean label, allergen free.
 A majority of supplement users said they purchase supplements based on these characteristics:

-> - Non-GMO – 50%
+- Non-GMO – 50%

 - Nearly four-in-10 purchase for clean label (40%) or allergen-free (43%)